mmgroat/gimmwebservice/README.md

 gimmwebservice - GEDCOM in Memory Method (GIMM) Web Service
 =======
-_gimmwebservice_  is a python3 package that serves genealogy html pages (pedigree and descendency charts, individual sheets) from a GEDCOM on your local file system.
-It is designed to support and run quickly on GECOMMs with hundreds of thousands of people.
-Tell the program where your GEDCOM is located when you run it, then point your browser to http://127.0.0.1:5000 .
+_gimmwebservice_  A GEDCOM to WEB server that specializes in fast and efficient collapsible pedigree and descendency charts of greater than 50k individuals.
+Written in Python, using Flask, it parses entire large (100k+) GEDCOMs into primary memory (RAM), alleviating disk seeks, thus rendering pages faster.
+It is meant to be a successor to IGM (Indexed GEDCOM Method).
+In addtion to faster renders, it is easier to run.
+Just point and go, no complicated configurations.
+Give a local GEDCOM file, and a contact email (optional), as command line arguments, and it'll do the rest.
+In other words, run the command "python gimmwebserive.py -g ../../GEDCOMFILE -e CONTACTEMAIL", and then point your browser to http://127.0.0.1:5000  Note, if on Windows, you'll have to setup IIS (or another web server) with the CGI option.
+Also, you may have to install python3 and a few python libraries that are used in the progam (But I'll later package this as a module).

 Advantages of GIMM
 =======